Continuing with the Manufacturing Month theme…

 Few people were “educated” until recent times but those who were often had a wide range of interests.
 Many famous people dabbled in inventing useful objects and technologies.
 Life for most people involved physical labor from dawn to dusk with very little time for thinking about easier ways to do things.
 Imagine getting up each day to work the fields with little more than a sharp stick, knowing that this was as good as it was ever going to get for you.
 For most of those people it wasn’t even their own land they were sweating over.

 The making of new labor-saving tools has been the most “human” of activities since some caveman discovered fire.
 Evidence of “flint napping” to make weapons is one of the ways experts track the age of dig sites; pottery and other manmade artifacts are even more common.
 Imagine the grief some kid got trying to talk his mother or father into trying his latest creation the next time you present an idea to your boss.
+Especially after a bad flood or when potential renovations are taking place, make sure to contact a commercial flooring services company to have a pre-inspection or quote.
+Commercial flooring needs to to be suited for longevity and to prevent wear.

 Was Henry Ford’s motivation to build an automobile developed while cleaning his father’s livery stable?
 I like to think so.
 Necessity may be the mother of invention but the desire to avoid unnecessary grunt work is certainly its father.
 How eager would you be to trade manure shoveling for woodworking or blacksmithing?
 I would take that job transfer in an instant.